 How and when should I check-in my wheelchair?

 Whether your wheelchair can be taken on board or not depends on certain factors.
-Each airline has certain conditions, weight and size limits for taking wheelchairs aboard, with some companies even requesting to see the instruction manual.
-If you own a Sunrise medical wheelchair you should be able to get a copy of your chair’s instruction manual on the individual product page on our website.
+Each aircraft has certain conditions, weight and size limits for taking wheelchairs aboard and some companies policies differ.
+Any aircraft that is a Boeing 737 or smaller has a hold door height of around 81cm which means the electric chairs backrest or seating system will need to be removed prior to loading.
+If the chair cannot fold down, you run the risk of damage to the chair by it being placed on its side into the hold.
+All Airbus aircraft and larger Boeing aircraft can take most wheelchairs upright.
+If you own a Sunrise Medical wheelchair you should be able to get a copy of your chair’s instruction manual on the individual product page on the Sunrise Medical website.

 Guidelines for some of the major airlines are available here: